1995 New Zealand firefighter referendum

-The firefighter referendum of 1995 was the first Citizens Initiated Referendum held in New Zealand on 2 December 1995, based on the question:
+The first Citizens Initiated Referendum was held in New Zealand on 2 December 1995, based on the question:

 Should the number of professional firefighters employed full time in the New Zealand Fire Service be reduced below the number employed on 1 January 1995?

 Results

 The referendum returned an extremely low voter turnout, with less than 27% of enrolled voters casting a vote.

 Aftermath

 The referendum was rejected with a huge margin, but career firefighter numbers were reduced regardless.
 There were 1819 career firefighters on 1 January 1995, 1573 in 1998 and 1702 in 2009.